Aditya220071/Computer-Networks/README.md

    - Potential Improvement:
      - Integrate a database (such as MySQL, PostgreSQL, or even a NoSQL option like MongoDB) to persist chat messages.
      - Implement message retrieval features so that users can view past conversations even after long periods, which is essential for a practical, real-world chat application.

 ---

-## Team Contribution

-Team Members: Harsh Agrawal (220425), Naman Kumar Jaiswal (220687) and Priyanshu Singh (220830)

-Contributions: The project was a collaborative effort, with each team member contributing equally three folds across all aspects.

----